davidfstr/dafoster.net/projects/handbrake-subtitle-support/index.md

     .col-md-9 > hr { border-top-color: #d3d3d3; /* subtle */ }

 ---
-[HandBrake] is a popular program for ripping DVDs and for converting converts movie files from one format to another.
+[HandBrake] is a popular program for ripping DVDs and converting movie files from one format to another.

 I extended HandBrake to support subtitles from file inputs (in addition to DVDs) and to support the <acronym title="SubStation Alpha">SSA</acronym>